kriszyp/lmdb-js/README.md

 Using `start`/`end` is only supported if using the `ordered-binary` encoding.

 ### `db.getKeys(options: RangeOptions): Iterable<any>`
 This behaves like `getRange`, but only returns the keys.
-If this is duplicate key database, each key is only returned once (even if it has multiple values/entries).
+If this is a duplicate key database, each key is only returned once (even if it has multiple values/entries).

 ### `RangeOptions`
 Here are the options that can be provided to the range methods (all are optional):